pappewaio/ASEofBases/README.md

 This set of bash commands downloads initial data and does some processing For all Individuals, chromosomes, and population:

-	VCFmergeGTF
-		This code is merging the genotype calls (from vcf) with position of protein coding genes (from gencode)

  	ANGSD
 		Use ANGSD to get counts, mapq filter 40, remove duplicates from BAM files

- 	Getliners
-		Merge the tmp.keys (positions) with tmp.het (heterozygous protein coding SNPs for individual) greps the set of keys in tmp.keys in column 2 of the file tmp.het

- 	ieatgor
- 		Filter for alignability output chr$chr.ind$ind.data
-		greps any entry in tmp.data that has chromosome and position within the regions specified in the "targetfile" (regions of the genome that are "callable")

 	Output of data parsing and filtering
 	The output of this step will result in a file for each individual with these columns: